 Students who apply to the Granada program must indicate in their application whether they wish to apply to the Intensive Spanish Language Track (Level I - CILE) or to the Hispanic Studies Track (Level II - CEH).
 Final determination of the student's program track and course of study is based on the placement exam that each student must take on-site at the program’s start.
-Students whose Spanish level is not definitive prior to departure should remain flexible about attending either the Level I or Level II program until their placement exam results are known.
+Students whose Spanish level is not definitive prior to departure should remain flexible about attending either the Level I or Level II track until their placement exam results are known.

 The University of Granada, founded in 1531 by the Emperor Charles V, is one of the oldest in Europe.
 Its Islamic roots go back to the original Palacio de la Madraza, founded in 1349 by Sultan Yusuf I. For almost 500 years, the University has been a clear exponent of historical, intellectual and cultural tradition and a important center of education among Europe’s universities.
 Today, it is a comprehensive university with stunning architecture that spans from the 16th century to the present.
 With seven campuses, over 60,000 students, and vast range of courses offered, the University of Granada is one of the largest universities in Spain.

 The University of Granada's Center for Modern Languages (CLM) specializes in the delivery of an intensive Spanish language program appropriate for serious Brown students from across academic disciplines interested in acquiring the reading, writing and oral proficiencies necessary to communicate effectively in the Spanish language.
 Recognized by the Cervantes Institute for excellence in the delivery of a broad array of language programs, the CLM is a pioneer in Spanish language instruction for international students, with origins that date to the delivery of its first program nearly 50 years ago.

 - Spring term: late January to late May (Level II) / early June (Level I)